 FDA link: Statement of Identity.

 This is the amount of the product.
 It must be in weight, measure or numeric count (e.g., 10 cookies).
 If in weight or measure, the amount must be in both US and metric versions.
 The metric version may be located before or after the US version, or above or below it.
+The metric equivalent in grams rounds to the nearest whole number.

 Type size is determined by the area of the PDP (width x height if rectangular or square; or 40% of product height x circumference if cylindrical).
 Required type must follow the Type Specifications above and be at least the smallest size permitted based on the PDP’s area: